CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

     Possible options:

-    1. **Off** - This feature will not work while Secure Boot is disabled.
-Default
+    1. **Off** - Default.
+This feature will not work while Secure Boot is disabled.
     2. On

     !!! note ""